larsfriese/ml_models/ANALYSIS.md

 3 input neurons, 2 dense layers each 4 neurons, 1 output neuron<br>
 <details>
  <summary>More Details</summary>
-  In the code it is actually 3 sperate input layers, as there is a problem with extracting neuron values out of a model with FeatureColumns.<br>
+  In the code it is actually 3 seperate input layers, as there is a problem with extracting neuron values out of a model with FeatureColumns.<br>
-  The Code for the dense layers looks like this:
+  The Code for the dense layers looks like this:<br>

   ```python
    bias=False